orange-cloudfoundry/terraform-provider-cloudfoundry/README.md

 # terraform-provider-cloudfoundry  [![Build Status](https://travis-ci.org/orange-cloudfoundry/terraform-provider-cloudfoundry.svg?branch=master)](https://travis-ci.org/orange-cloudfoundry/terraform-provider-cloudfoundry)

-A terraform provider to manage a Cloud Foundry instance.

 This is a work in progress currently in a proof-of-concept state, meaning the syntax will change soon, and the implementation is being hardened.
 The [design proposal docoument](https://docs.google.com/document/d/1d5XUPu08wLNTdCLYz-Fi--ogFZdtn3f_BcR-gzW6AXM/edit#) provides more background on the intended use-cases, and a refined modeling of the CF-related resources.
 Feedback and contributions in the google doc are welcomed.

 This POC demonstrates the use-case of managing a Cloud Foundry instance with terraform file(s), with current support for: